twitchard/blog/posts/2019-09-18-richards-guide-to-irish-music.md

 and the chord progression can be played around with.

 5. **"Raglan Road" by the Dubliners.** Luke Kelly is simply a phenomenal vocalist.
-He sings the lyrics of the (sappy) poem here like they're actually important and you're supposed to listen to them -- unlike say, Ariana Grande, who I don't think has learned about consonants yet. are.
+He sings the lyrics of the (sappy) poem here like they're actually important and you're supposed to listen to them -- unlike say, Ariana Grande, who I don't think has learned about consonants yet.
+(Not that I don't enjoy Ariana Grande's music on its own, different merits)

 6. **"The Moving Cloud / Ril Gan Ainm" by Danu.** Showcases the button accordion, one of my favorite instruments in Irish music.
 Often you'll hear it doubling the fiddle, pipes, or flute, but here it gets the melody to itself.
 Unlike